lxd98/Benchmarking_for_ONT_using_bacteria/code/genome_assembly/readme.md

 sed 's/_/\t/g' tmp_file.txt | awk '{print $1 "\t" $2"_"$5 "\t" $3 "\t" $4 "\t" $6 "\t" $7}' > final_file.txt
 ```

-Then we can get the table which can be used to plot the figure by R package, ggplot2.
+Then we can get the table which can be used to plot the figure.
 NOTE: please add the header.

 ```shell
 bac	type	coverage	seed	mis	indels